flnaves/fhir-contest/README.md

 Open IRIS for Health installation with IPM client installed.
 Call in any namespace:

 ```
-//USER>zpm "install fhir-server"
+USER>zpm "install fhir-server"
 ```

-//This will install FHIR server in FHIRSERVER namespace.
+This will install FHIR server in FHIRSERVER namespace.

-//Or call the following for installing programmatically:
+Or call the following for installing programmatically:
 ```
-//set sc=$zpm("install fhir-server")
+set sc=$zpm("install fhir-server")
 ```